- 27th February, 2020 - One Day Seminar on Power and Non-power Application of Nuclear Technology

 Date : 29th Jan, 2015

-Summary : Department of Nuclear Science and Technology Engineering and IR department of SLS, PDPU have collaboratively organized an interactive talk on Non Proliferation Regime & International Safeguard’s System, a part of PDPU-INMM student chapter’s activity.
+Summary : Department of Nuclear Science and Technology Engineering and IR department of SLS, PDEU have collaboratively organized an interactive talk on Non Proliferation Regime & International Safeguard’s System, a part of PDEU-INMM student chapter’s activity.
 This informative lecture was given on 29th Jan, 2015.
 The lecture was conducted special for students who have taken Policy making is their major subject in the final year.
-So, it was first time in the PDPU-INMM student chapter history, that both Technical and Non-technical student clubbed together for the lecture.
+So, it was first time in the PDEU-INMM student chapter history, that both Technical and Non-technical student clubbed together for the lecture.
 Mr. Claudio Gariazzo, who is currently associate research engineer at Nuclear Security Science & Policy Institute, Texas A & M University, USA, had enhanced the knowledge of students by sharing his valuable knowledge.

 Mr. Claudio Gariazzo will speak on the International Nuclear Materials Safeguards System (its history, objectives, implementation, global reach, and legality) under the International Atomic Energy Agency as well as how the current Nuclear Nonproliferation Regime is affected by the recently-settled (controversial) US-India nuclear deal.
 The students were very enthusiastic during the session of questions which was happened after the impressive presentation.
 School of liberal studies has shown their interest to organize some more activities similar like this.